fenwick67/term-px/readme.md

 # term-px

-Write pixels to the terminal using only ANSI characters.
+Write pixels to the terminal using ANSI colors and half-characters.

 ![Demo](http://i.imgur.com/iwlN1Ru.gif)